Profile: Laura Bergin

 Laura Bergin

-Laura Bergin was club secretary in 1988 and ’89, the first and only lady holder of the position.
+Laura Bergin was club secretary in 1988 and ’89, the first lady holder of the position.

 Laura had been assistant secretary to Bill Phelan in the previous two years.